Dhruv-m-Shah/FinMap/README.md

 # Financial-Helper

-This application retrieve's spending data from a user's bank account and records the spending on Google Maps.
+This application retrieves spending data from a user's bank account and records the spending on Google Maps.
 This allows the user to see where they spend their money.
 The app also sends weekly emails with a transaction and balance summary.

 ### How it works
 ![trimmed financial advisor pictorial](https://user-images.githubusercontent.com/42727015/63906020-2c08a000-c9e4-11e9-8634-0c81660eb401.png)